 Net-Zero Passive House is the world’s leading standard in high performance energy efficient buildings.
-Passive House design can cut energy usage in a home by 60% to 70% and significantly reduce its carbon footprint.
+Passive House design can cut energy use in a home by 60% to 70% and significantly reduce its carbon footprint.
 Yet there are builders and buyers unfamiliar with this design principle or believe that a Passive House is more expensive than a traditionally designed and built home.
 So how can you make this building approach financially attractive to your clients?

 1. Complexity of the design